ThanosKa/magic-resume/README.md

 ## Maintainers & Contributing

 - Maintained by the Magic Resume team.
 For questions or proposals, open an issue.
-- Contributions welcome:
+- **Contributions are welcome!** Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.
+- We follow a [Code of Conduct](.github/CODE_OF_CONDUCT.md) to ensure a welcoming environment for all contributors.
+- For security vulnerabilities, please see our [Security Policy](.github/SECURITY.md).

+### Quick Start for Contributors

 - Fork and create a feature branch.
 - Keep PRs scoped; include before/after context for UI changes (screenshots or short GIFs).
 - Run `pnpm lint` (and `pnpm build` if you touch build/runtime code) before submitting.
 - Prefer existing patterns (Radix + Tailwind, server-first components; guard client-only code).

+For detailed contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Star History